Premier League: Top scorers

 The Premier League Golden Boot is awarded each season to the top scorer in the division.
 Former Blackburn Rovers and Newcastle United striker Alan Shearer holds the record for most Premier League goals with 260.
 Thirty-three players have reached the 100-goal mark.
 Since the first Premier League season in 1992–93, 23 players from 11 clubs have won or shared the top scorer title.
 Thierry Henry won his fourth overall scoring title by scoring 27 goals in the 2005–06 season.
-Andrew Cole and Alan Shearer hold the record for most goals in a season (34) – for Newcastle and Blackburn respectively.
+Erling Haaland holds the record for most goals in a Premier League season (38 matches) with 36 goals as of 15 May 2023.
 Ryan Giggs of Manchester United holds the record for scoring goals in consecutive seasons, having scored in the first 21 seasons of the league.
 Giggs also holds the record for the most Premier League assists, with 162.

 Wages

 There is no team or individual salary cap in the Premier League.
 As a result of the increasingly lucrative television deals, player wages rose sharply following the formation of the Premier League, when the average player wage was £75,000 per year.
 In the 2018–19 season the average annual salary stood at £2.99 million.

 The total salary bill for the 20 Premier League clubs in the 2018–19 season was £1.62 billion; this compares to £1.05 billion in La Liga, £0.83 billion in Serie A, £0.72 billion in Bundesliga, and £0.54 billion in Ligue 1.
 The club with the highest average wage is Manchester United at £6.5 million.
 This is smaller than the club with the highest wage bill in Spain (Barcelona £10.5 million) and Italy (Juventus £6.7 million), but higher than in Germany (Bayern Munich £6.4 million) and France (Paris Saint-Germain £6.1 million).
 For the 2018–19 season, the ratio of the wages of the highest-paid team to lowest-paid in the Premier League is 6.82 to 1.
 This is much lower than in La Liga (19.1 to 1), Serie A (16 to 1), Bundesliga (20.5 to 1), and Ligue 1 (26.6 to 1).
 Because of the lower differential between team wage bills in the Premier League, it is often regarded as being more competitive than other top European leagues.